How to stop Gambling in Maine

 The first thing, we’d like you to ask yourself is:

 What happens when you gamble?
 Does it create a moment of peace?
 A period when nothing else matters?
 Perhaps the answers can explain why it’s so hard to quit?

 Eliminate Triggers to Gamble

 The second step is to limit your exposure to gambling triggers.
 It’s nearly impossible to stop eating ice cream if you have a freezer full of it.
 It’s the same with gambling!
-Removing apps and things you connect with gambling can aid you in becoming gambling-free.
+Removing apps and things you connect with gambling can aid you to become gambling-free.
 In our video course How to create a Change Plan, we call it “clean up your physical space.
 (Highly recommended)